SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 \* Any one of them
 #### Gas Checker IC
 Calculates whether the gases meet the conditions of the selected recipe.
-Not 100% accurate, so it is recommended to have a reserve of 130-150%.
+Not 100% accurate, so it is recommended to have a reserve of 130-150% (percentages are shown on displays).
+Especially for the hot gas and especially when you use a lot of ingridients at once.

 Connections:
 | dN      |  Device        |